-5.2 The Committee will consist of a representative of each member group plus an additional 9 committee members from inside the area of benefit.
+5.2 The Committee will consist of a representative of each member group plus an additional 5 committee members from inside the area of benefit.
 Representatives from member groups do not need to live in the Southcote area of benefit.

-5.3 The member groups represented will include:

-a) Southcote Residents Association

-b) Granville Road Residents Association

-c) Alan Place Residents Association

-d) Southcote Alive

-e) Southcote Growallot

-f) Southcote IT Experience

-g) Ambassadors for Southcote Children’s Centre

-i) Prospect Angling Club

-j) Southcote GLOBE

-k) Southcote Neighbourhood Action Group

-l) Southcote Gardeners Association

-m) Youth representative

-5.4 Local Councillors representing Southcote Ward will be co-opted members of the Committee.
+5.3 Local Councillors representing Southcote Ward will be co-opted members of the Committee.
 The Committee may also co-opt Reading Borough Council officers as it deems appropriate.
 Co-opted members will not have voting rights and will not form part of the quorum.

-5.5 A number of members of the committee will also take on officer roles.
-The officer’s roles are as follows: Chair, Minutes Secretary, Treasurer, Membership Secretary and Publicity Officer.
+5.4 A number of members of the committee will also take on officer roles.
+The officer’s roles are as follows: Chair, Vice Chair, Minutes Secretary, Treasurer and Membership Secretary.

-5.6 Officers can stand to be elected for a maximum of two years in any one role.
+5.5 Officers will be elected annually at the AGM.

-5.7 Vacancies arising during the year can be filled by any member through majority vote at the next General Committee Meeting (subject to 5.6).
+5.6 Vacancies arising during the year can be filled by any member through majority vote at the next General Committee Meeting.

-5.8 Any members of the committee who miss 3 consecutive committee meetings without apology will be deemed to have resigned.
+5.7 Any members of the committee who miss 3 consecutive committee meetings without apology will be deemed to have resigned.